carlosperate/micropython-driver-workshop/workshop/README.md

 # Intro

-The workshop is grouped in sections, each contained in a folder within this directory.
+The workshop is grouped in parts, each contained in a folder within this directory.

+Each Part has a section at the top indicating the documentation you'll need to complete the exercises.
+There might also be a Troubleshooting section at the end of the page.

+Start with Part 1 and continue to the next parts as you progress.

 - [Part 1: Getting to know the micro:bit](part-1)
 - [Part 2: Exploring I2C with the REPL](part-2)